Syrian army prepares 'huge' operation in last rebel bastion as pressure mounts

 Rebels and their families who are being evacuated to other opposition areas were mainly leaving from a pocket encompassing the towns of Arbin, Ain Tarma and Zamalka that was controlled by Failaq al-Rahman, the other main rebel group in eastern Ghouta.

-Reporting by Tom Perry/Suleiman al-Khalidi/Ellen Francis, and Kinda Makieh in Damascus; Editing by Raissa Kasolowsky and Peter Graff
+Reporting by Tom Perry/Suleiman al-Khalidi/Ellen Francis, and Kinda Makieh in Damascus; Editing by Raissa Kasolowsky, Peter Graff and David Stamp